 If you’d look at your server logs, you’d get 404 errors of a different type too: 404s for broken images or broken video embeds.
 You might also have errors that don’t show up in your logs, like broken YouTube video embeds.
 They don’t cause the entire page not to work, but they do look sloppy.
-These types of errors are harder to find because webmaster tools programs don’t report them as reliable and you can’t track them with something like Google Analytics either.
+These types of errors are harder to find because webmaster tools programs don’t report them as reliably and you can’t track them with something like Google Analytics either.

 The easiest method to find these broken images and embeds is using one of the aforementioned spiders.
-Screaming Frog in particular is very good at finding broken images.
+Screaming Frog, in particular, is very good at finding broken images.
 Another method is to check your server logs and go through them searching for a combination of 404 and “.jpg” and “.png”.